nesl/GDTM/README.md

         ├── View 3
         └── ...
 ```
 Here each _dataN/_ folder indicates one experiment session, which lasts typically 5-15 minutes.
+Please refer to ./USING_GDTM/dataset_metadata_final.csv for metadata information such as sensor placement viewpoints, lighting conditions, and tracking targets.

 Inside _dataN/_ folder lay the data of that session, the hierachy is shown below
 ```